JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 up more tracking data to the large |CDN|\ s then we do to the simple analytics companies.

-The thought popped in to my mind that a whitelist, instead of a blacklist, might actually be workable and since last November I’ve taken to doing just that.
+The thought popped in to my mind that a allowlist, instead of a denylist, might actually be workable and since last November I’ve taken to doing just that.

 The strangest result in my mind is just how short the list is.
-My old advert and analytics blacklist had close to 1500 entries, and would obviously miss many ”nasties” that I either hadn’t seen or that were simply new.
+My old advert and analytics denylist had close to 1500 entries, and would obviously miss many ”nasties” that I either hadn’t seen or that were simply new.

-The whitelist, on the other hand, has only ever had 900 entries.
+The allowlist, on the other hand, has only ever had 900 entries.
 Right now it has less than 150 thanks to the automated decay-based-on-visits purging of the entries it contains.

-The whitelist approach also feeds in to my data tracking habit, as I can now tell from the decay tracking data when bursts of certain sites appear.
-For example, StackOverflow(and ``cdn.sstatic.net/stackoverflow/`` for styling) was on the whitelist for two weeks in June with six visits, which happens to coincide with a project that involved porting a tool to Windows.
+The allowlist approach also feeds in to my data tracking habit, as I can now tell from the decay tracking data when bursts of certain sites appear.
+For example, StackOverflow(and ``cdn.sstatic.net/stackoverflow/`` for styling) was on the allowlist for two weeks in June with six visits, which happens to coincide with a project that involved porting a tool to Windows.

-The act of using a whitelist makes the point of procrastination noticeable and adds a cost to even starting it.
-Every time I want to visit a new site [#s2]_, I have to highlight the |URL| and rattle a key combo in awesome_ that updates the whitelist to enable access to it.
+The act of using a allowlist makes the point of procrastination noticeable and adds a cost to even starting it.
+Every time I want to visit a new site [#s2]_, I have to highlight the |URL| and rattle a key combo in awesome_ that updates the allowlist to enable access to it.

 On the knoll
 ------------